gastaldi/quarkus-extension-catalog-service/README.md

 ## Platforms

-Platforms are a set of extensions.
+Platforms are a set of extensions of a specific version and MUST exist as a BOM.
-The parser API is provided in the `io.quarkus.extension.catalog.parser` package and reads YAML files in a format

 At this point, there is a simple extension repository specification file in YAML format (an example can be found in `playground\quarkus-extensions-repo.yaml`) that lists Maven coordinates of the existing platform BOMs as well as Maven coordinates of extensions that aren't appearing in any platform.